contagon/handbook/handbook/8-elders-quorum.md

 Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in God’s work of salvation and exaltation.
 Members of the elders quorum and Relief Society work in unity to help accomplish this work.

-For more information about God’s work of salvation and exaltation, study [1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 8.2.1 Living the Gospel of Jesus Christ